 S. Thurner, R. Hanel and P. Klimek (Oxford University Press, 2018)

 The most up-to-date textbook on complex systems, co-authored by SFI External Professor Stephan Thurner.
-It presents many foundational topics such as networks, scaling laws, evolution, and information theory, along with a universal statistical theory.
+It presents many foundational topics such as networks, scaling laws, evolution, and information theory, along with a complexity theory based on a universal statistical mechanism.

 Foundational Papers in Complexity Science